Have you ever tried to make your own Pure Steak Mince Curry with Peas and Roti

 Add grated tomato lastly.

-Curry must be more dried then saucy to roll up as a salami.
+Curry must be more dried than saucy to roll up like a salami.

 Garnish with fresh dhania.

 Super thin and super soft Roti – Quick & Easy